Virtual data room examples: what they look like and how to pick one

 Ellty free plan

 Document tracking, real-time analytics, and secure sharing - permanently free.
 This covers the pitch deck distribution use case well.
 You upload a document, create a trackable link, and see who viewed it, when, and for how long, broken down by page.
 You won't get NDA gating or granular folder permissions on the free tier.
 Those are on the $149/month Data Room plan.
-But for early-stage founders just getting into investor conversations, the free tier does the job.
+But for early-stage teams just getting into lighter use cases, the free tier does the job.

 Sign up